bjoerge/quickreload/README.md

   Options:

     --css <extensions...>  Comma separated list of extensions to treat as css files.
 The client will reload all tags matching link[rel=stylesheet] when files with any of these extensions are changed.
                            Default: css,sass,scss,less,styl

      --js <extensions...>  Comma separated list of extensions to treat as js files.
 The client will do a full page reload when files with any of these extensions are changed.
                            Default: js,jsx,coffee,json

-          --html <extensions...> Comma separated list of extensions to treat as js files.
+    --html <extensions...> Comma separated list of extensions to treat as html files.
 The client will do a full page reload when files with any of these extensions are changed.
                            Default: html

-  --ignore, -i <dirname|globstr> A directory name or glob string that, if a directory matches it will, it will not be
+--ignore, -i <dir|globstr> A directory name or glob string that, if a directory
-                                 watched for changes.
+                           matches it will, it will not be  watched for changes.
                            Default: node_modules

          --port, -p <port> Port to listen to.
 Will assign a random available port by default.
 ```

 ## Express middleware